lammps/lammps/doc/src/Howto_lammps_gui.rst

 The menu bar has entries ``File``, ``Edit``, ``Run``, ``View``, and ``About``.
-Instead of using the mouse to click on them, the individual menus can also be activated by hitting the `Alt` key together with the corresponding underlined letter, that is `Alt-F` will activate the ``File`` menu.
-For the corresponding activated sub-menus, the key corresponding the underlined letters can again be used to select entries instead of using the mouse.
+Instead of using the mouse to click on them, the individual menus can also be activated by hitting the `Alt` key together with the corresponding underlined letter, that is `Alt-F` activates the ``File`` menu.
+For the corresponding activated sub-menus, the key corresponding the underlined letters can be used to select entries instead of using the mouse.

 File